Testing the Consistency of Reflection and Annotation processing

 }

-Or use a convenience method if Optional.empty()
+Or use a convenience method if Optional.empty() or throwing an Exception is a fitting default behavior.

 @Test